 Have you had those moments in therapy where you feel stuck or there is looping on issues related to negative life experiences?

-During this process I target clients’ specific memories, body sensations, or limiting beliefs with EMDR.
+During this process, I target clients’ specific memories, body sensations, or limiting beliefs with EMDR.
 By narrowly targeting specific traumatic memories or intrusive material, brief adjunct EMDR Therapy can accelerate progress in traditional therapy, help the client and the primary therapist to resolve stuck points, and enrich their ongoing work.
-This is a great collaboration if it is managed well by both therapists, using a team approach to benefit the client.
+This is an excellent collaboration if it is managed well by both therapists, using a team approach to benefit the client.

-Adjunct therapy does not replace or interrupt ongoing therapy; it is supplemental to the primary therapeutic relationship.
-With adjunct EMDR and Ego State therapy, clients are under the care and continue to receive treatment with their primary therapist.
-Usually adjunct therapy is short term (4-12 extended sessions) and desensitizes single incident trauma or simple phobias that interfere with the client’s therapeutic gains.
-Treatment is usually scheduled in an intensive format (minimum of 2-hour sessions up to 6-hour session intensive formats).
-The success of treatment is based on clearly defined goals for the EMDR therapist, defined in collaboration with the primary therapist and client.
+Adjunct therapy does not replace or interrupt ongoing treatment; it is supplemental to the primary therapeutic relationship.
+With adjunctive EMDR and Ego State therapy, clients remain under the care of their primary therapist and continue to receive treatment.
+Usually, adjunct therapy is short-term (4-12 extended sessions) and desensitizes single-incident trauma or simple phobias that interfere with the client’s therapeutic gains.
+Treatment is typically scheduled in an intensive format, with sessions ranging from 2 to 6 hours.
+The success of therapy is based on clearly defined goals for the EMDR therapist, which are established in collaboration with the primary therapist and the client.

-Adjunctive EMDR therapy may also be needed as a longer-term approach where EMDR is integrated in the ongoing therapy of the client, especially for clients with complex trauma or dissociation.
-This form of treatment needs more collaboration and is seen as a part of a comprehensive treatment for a client and is obviously different from a short-term approach which is generally used to get past one particular stuck point.
+Adjunctive EMDR therapy may also be needed as a longer-term approach where EMDR is integrated in the ongoing treatment of the client, especially for clients with complex trauma or dissociation.
+This form of therapy requires more collaboration and is viewed as part of a comprehensive treatment plan for a client, and is obviously different from a short-term approach, which is generally used to overcome a specific stuck point.

-For this to work well therapists should respectfully share insights they have about the client and the progress being made.
+For this to work effectively, therapists should respectfully share their insights about the client and the progress being made.
 Regular 15-30 minute calls between therapists will need to be scheduled to maintain effectiveness.

 Well-functioning individuals who have a good working relationship with their therapist.

-Primary therapist and client have indicated interest and willingness to actively collaborate with the EMDR therapist.
+The primary therapist and client have expressed interest and a willingness to actively collaborate with the EMDR therapist.

 ·The client and therapist can identify a clear target or stuck point they wish to have addressed with EMDR.